Ogshub/Ogshub/README.md

   # **I'm Shubham**

-  **Learning to create games that can stand the test of time and stay relevant for years to come.**
+  **Learning to create Solutions that can stand the test of time and stay relevant for years to come.**

   - **How to reach me:** [shubhamprajapati30704@gmail.com](mailto:shubhamprajapati30704@gmail.com)